Ricardicus/cppmd5/README.md

 # Colin Plumbs MD5 program

-This program was developed by Colin Plumb, then aged 22, in 1993.
+This program was developed by Colin Plumb in 1993.
 The original code was written in a now forgotten dialect of C.

 It can be found here: